The Monster Files: A Gentle Science Inquiry Project for LKS2

 If your learner enjoys imagining creatures, asking thoughtful questions, or noticing how things work, The Monster Files offers a calm, curiosity-led way to explore science during Lower Key Stage 2.

 The Monster Files is a free, four-week mini project designed for Years 3–4 (LKS2).
-It invites learners to think like scientists by investigating an imagined living thing - a “monster” - and gradually exploring how its features, environment, and survival needs might fit together.
+Instead of worksheets or right answers, learners investigate an imagined living thing, a “monster,” and gradually explore how its features, environment, and survival needs might fit together.

 There’s no pressure to get things “right”, no expectation to complete every activity, and no requirement for a finished product.